sergeyshpadyrev/variabler/README.md

 Usecases:

-- For developers who need to build, test and deploy apps in a few different environments: e.g. `staging` and `production`. <br/>
+- For developers who need to build, test and deploy apps in a few different environments <br/>
 - For developers who need to build, test and deploy a few different branded apps that are based on the single white labeled codebase<br/>

 All of these environments and branded apps:

-- Should have different bundle ids
+- Have different bundle ids
-- Often should have different settings files: like `sentry.settings` for Sentry or `appcenter-config.json` for AppCenter
+- Have different settings files: e.g `sentry.settings` for Sentry or `branch.json` for Branch.io
-- Often should have different constants in the app: color themes, titles, etc...
+- Have different constants in the app: color themes, titles, etc...
 - Can have different version numbers and code version numbers

-With classic approach you need to create its own Android flavour and iOS target for each environment and somehow manage all the differences between environemnts and/or branded apps.
+With classic approach you need to create its own Android flavour and iOS target for each environment and somehow manage all the differences between environemnts and branded apps.
 With `react-native-envy` it becomes super easy.

 Let's say we want to create `staging` and `production` apps.

-#### First step

-We create variables config:
+First, we create variables config:

 ```
 {